Paul, an apostle of Christ Jesus by the command of God our Savior and of Christ Jesus our hope.

 Christ’s perfect patience toward Paul serves as a pattern and encouragement for all who believe, revealing God’s longsuffering character.

-God is explicitly called "our Savior" (1:1), anticipating later statements that He desires all people to be saved (2:3-4) and is the Savior of all, especially those who believe (4:10).
+God is explicitly called "our Savior" (1:1), anticipating later statements that he desires all people to be saved (2:3-4) and is the Savior of all, especially those who believe (4:10).
 Salvation flows from God's character and purpose.

-The blessing of grace, mercy, and peace from God the Father and Christ Jesus our Lord (1:2) declares the spiritual environment in which Timothy must labor: grounded in unmerited favor, divine compassion, and reconciled relationship, even as He confronts error and sin.
+The blessing of grace, mercy, and peace from God the Father and Christ Jesus our Lord (1:2) declares the spiritual environment in which Timothy must labor: grounded in unmerited favor, divine compassion, and reconciled relationship, even as he confronts error and sin.

 The listed sins illustrate the breadth of human rebellion and show that the law addresses real moral violations that contradict God’s design.